Eric In An Inspector Calls

 Eric's Actions: A Descent into Darkness and a Potential Ascent

 Eric's most significant action is his relationship with Eva Smith (Daisy Renton).
 He doesn't simply exploit her; he actively participates in her downfall.
 His actions are born out of a combination of factors: his privileged upbringing, his feelings of alienation from his family, and his own inherent flaws.
-He is attracted to Eva not just for her physical attributes, but also for her independence and defiance of the societal norms that constrain him.
+So he is attracted to Eva not just for her physical attributes, but also for her independence and defiance of the societal norms that constrain him.
 This attraction stems from a desire to escape the suffocating atmosphere of his own family and social class.

 Eric's Relationship with his Family: A Cycle of Disillusionment and Rebellion